 Total Hours | 4000 |

-- Sponsors will also be required to submit the following documents, but are not limited to:
+Sponsors also agree to help monitor and track employees’ progress and training hours throughout the two years.
+Sponsors will also be required to submit the following documents, including, but not limited to:

-- An employee
+- An employee letter

-eligibility letter - An intent to hire form
+- An intent to hire form

-- A follow-up interview form, and
+- A follow-up interview form

 - An employer acceptance agreement form